 - Use a playlist transfer app like SongShift to move playlists between Spotify and Apple Music.

 - Commit to the new service for a while — at least 90 days.

 - Try lots of playlists in Apple Music and add them to your library when you find one you like at least 50% of the songs in.
-Use the Love button on the whole playlist when you listen to most 85%+ of the songs on the list.
+Use the Love button on the whole playlist when you listen to 80%+ of the songs on the list.
 If you skip most or don’t like most, just move on to another playlist and remove it from your library.